About me and the blog

 You can read more information by clicking on the No Poverty image to the right (or at the bottom if you read on a cellphone)

-Sustainability Development Goal 1 – No Poverty
+Sustainable Development Goal 1 – No Poverty

 Even though the number of people who are living in poverty all around the globe has halved since the 90’s, there are still a huge bunch of people living without a roof over their heads, food and clean water.
 If we were to remove all poverty on earth and give people access to the most basic human rights, most of the SDG’s would me much easier to solve.